lorenzo-mechbau/cellml_split_reaction_diffusion_equation/README.rst

 CellML Split Reaction Diffusion Equation
 ========================================

-This example solves the weak form of the one-dimensional reaction diffusion equation using the Galerkin finite element method.
-The classical form of the governing equation in three-dimension is given by,
+This example solves the weak form of the one-dimensional reaction-diffusion equation using the Galerkin finite element method.
+The classical form of the governing partial differential eqiation (PDE) in three-dimension is given by,

 |3d_reaction_diffusion_equation|